About California State University, Fullerton’s

 We are happy to share with you the love of the art of dance.
 We take dance and your talent in dance very seriously.
 The mission of the Dance Program is to develop young dance artists, and to foster the skills, understanding, and discipline that will prepare them for the professional world.
 We strive to educate, inspire, and motivate our students.
 Our nurturing, yet rigorous, environment offers our dance majors many opportunities that will enrich their development into performing artists.
-The curriculum combines practical training in technique, aesthetics, and critical thinking.
-An intensive training in Modern Dance, Ballet, and Jazz is complemented by improvisation, composition, dance history, kinesiology, pedagogy, and extensive performance experience.
+The curriculum combines practical training in technique, performance, aesthetics, and critical thinking.
+An intensive training in classically based Modern Dance techniques, Contemporary Dance and Ballet, is complemented by improvisation, composition, dance history, kinesiology, pedagogy, and performance experiences.
 In this way, the graduating student is prepared technically and creatively to work as a dance artist from the studio to the stage.

 This is an exciting time for us here at the CSU Fullerton Dance Program as our students, faculty and alumni are receiving more and more recognition.
 We continue to explore new endeavors that will contribute to the tradition of excellence among the performing arts here at Fullerton.

 The department has moved into its beautiful new home in January 2006.
 The Joseph Clayes, III Performing Arts Building brings us four new dance studios and three new performing spaces.